 It is a multi-account desktop client for Mastodon and Pleroma.
 It has a seamless account switch, and implementing this app allows you to add timelines from multiple accounts in the same interface.

-What you will love: It has rich labelling options and lets users identify the status of the information (whether it is a part of the thread, a reply from a bot, some cross-posted message).
+or What you will love: It has rich labeling options and lets users identify the status of the information (whether it is a part of the thread, a reply from a bot, or some cross-posted message).

 TaskJuggler: project manager

 It is a powerful open-source project management application.
 It differs from similar tools by enabling automatic filters for task lists, resource allocation tables, status updates, calendars, and budget-related statements.